anilmenon14/AWSAutomate/README.md

 ## About

- This is a project containing common commands that can be used to run view/ execute commands from command line
+ This is a project containing common commands that can be used to run view/ execute commands from command line.
+ Any inputs/improvements are welcome.
+Please feel free to raise a pull requests to add to the command list.

 ## Configuration